DanielWinning/LaravelBase/README.md

 use again clogging up my components directory for example.
 I've *cleaned up* (I know, this is a bit subjective) the Breeze installation and installed a load of tools ready to go.
 Think of *Breezy* as a super minimal Laravel authentication setup with some handy little tools included.

-When you're setting up a new Laravel application, there tends to be a load of scaffolding and setup that needs to be done before you can actually get into building the meat and bones of your app.
-This aims to take care of some monotonous setup stages.
-It's a super easy, minimal fuss Breeze setup. *EasyBreezy* if you're a fan of shit names.

 **This is built to work with my go-to workflow and may not have the desired tools for everyone's needs.**

 This is a basic Laravel setup including the following: